Trump aims for adulation. Biden goes virtual. The two presidential candidates are running vastly different campaigns as Election Day nears

 In recent weeks, however, the campaign has limited many of its trips to using a smaller Air Force One in a bid to save money.
 The campaign is charged by the seat, and the number of aides has been limited on the trips.
 Aides also have cut some television reservations, including in competitive states.

-Trump campaign manager Bill Stepien has complained to others that when he took the reins of the campaign, there was not a formalized budget and that he did not realize what a dire situation he was in, according to four people who have spoken to him.
+Trump campaign manager Bill Stepien has complained to others that when he took the reins of the campaign, there was not a formalized budget and he did not realize what a dire situation he was in, according to four people who have spoken to him.

 “There’s no doubt the previous regime wasted a fortune.
 That money could have been far better spent.
 The president’s campaign is in worse shape now than it would be otherwise,” said Mike DuHaime, a Republican strategist who is close to Stepien.